Dr Kylie Fitzpatrick developed Curative Writing while researching creativity and the unconscious mind.

 Progoff saw writing as a means of identifying one’s life-direction, and neuropsychology now recognises the benefit of life-writing to our mental health and wellbeing.
 Curative Writing combines simple journaling and narrative techniques which can lead to profound insights and changes.

-Kylie facilitates courses, seminars and workshops in the workplace, for arts organisations, within academia, and in communities.
+Kylie facilitates courses, seminars and workshops in communities, the workplace, for arts organisations, and within academia.